monaf-chowdhury/monaf-chowdhury.github.io/README.md

     brew install node
     gem install bundler
     ```
+1. For linux, Run `sudo apt-get install build-essential libssl-dev zlib1g-dev libreadline-dev libyaml-dev libsqlite3-dev sqlite3 libxml2-dev libxslt-dev libcurl4-openssl-dev libffi-dev` to ensure Development Tools Are Installed: Make sure you have essential build tools like make, gcc, and other necessary libraries installed
 1. Run `bundle install` to install ruby dependencies.
 If you get errors, delete Gemfile.lock and try again.
-1. Run `bundle exec jekyll serve -l -H localhost` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.
+1. Run `jekyll serve -l -H localhost` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.
+1. If earlier run command gives error then Run `bundle exec jekyll serve` to generate the HTML and serve it from localhost

 If you are running on Linux it may be necessary to install some additional dependencies prior to being able to run locally: `sudo apt install build-essential gcc make`